igvteam/igv/scripts/igvtools_readme.txt

 See also http://www.broadinstitute.org/software/igv/igvtools_commandline.

 ***************************************************************************
-Java 9 or 10 is required for this release.
-See our website for more information about support for Java 8.
+Java 8 is required for this release.
+See our website for more information about support for Java 9 and up.
 ***************************************************************************

 ---------------------------------------------------------------------------